-NiCad batteries also suffer from memory effect, so you need to drain them completely before recharging.
-This makes them completely unsuitable for situations where you might need to use the battery a bit, recharge a bit, and then use it again (such as recharging with a portable solar charger on the go).
+NiCad batteries also suffer from the memory effect, so you need to drain them completely before recharging.
+This makes them unsuitable for situations where you might need to use the battery a bit, recharge a bit, and then use it again (such as recharging with a portable solar charger on the go).

 - Terrible capacity